kstrickland680/DepressionSentimentalAnalysis/README.md

 ### Future Work

 - create a model that codes tweets for depression criteria
 - a model that does better at seeing the difference between informational tweets about depression and depressed tweets - perhaps by classifying tweets 3 ways, depressed, not depressed, information about depression.
-Another method with the current dataset would be to scramble the sentences from the depressed set, and label those scrambled versions as "not enough information."
 - possibly creating a bot that could reach out to individuals seen as at-risk of depression
 - a model that flags suicidal comments or classifies risk